What is the State of MO Workforce Survey?

 Is there a flyer or social media graphic I can share to promote the survey?

 There are resources, such as a flyer and social media graphic, located on the Resources page of the State of Missouri Workforce Survey website.
-Please do not alter the flyer, such as adding a QR code, as the survey link needs to come from directly from Qualtrics.
+Please do not alter the flyer, such as adding a QR code, as the survey link needs to come directly from Qualtrics.